 In a Nutshell

-Taxes can be levied on buyers or sellers of any good or service.
+Taxes can be levied on buyers or sellers.
 However, who actually pays a tax does not depend on who it is levied on.
 In economic theory, tax incidence – which refers to the distribution of a tax burden between buyers and sellers – only depends on the elasticity of supply and demand.
 To calculate tax incidence, we first have to find out whether the tax shifts the supply or the demand curve.
 Next, we can determine in which direction and by how much the curve shifts, which finally allows us to find the new equilibrium and measure the tax incidence.
 In general, the side that has a relatively more inelastic curve has to carry a larger share of the tax burden, regardless of who the tax is initially levied on.